bob123456678/TrainControl/Readme.md

 ## Changelog

-* v1.9.2 [Beta]
+* v1.9.2 [7/23/23]
-    - Manual changes to S88 state via UI will now dynamically update shown route options
+    - Manual changes to S88 state via the UI will now dynamically update the displayed autonomous path options
+    - S88 events from the Central Station for sensors visible in the layout UI will now dynamically update the displayed autonomous path options
     - Made path strings in log output more concise
     - Fixed potential issues if a locomotive was renamed during autonomous operation
     - Fixed potential race condition related to possible paths shown in log output